cerb/cerb.github.io/_docs/workspaces/workspaces.md

 You can add any number of workspace pages to your [navigation bar](/docs/navigation/#pages) and personalize Cerb into your own mission control.

-Workspaces use **tabs** to organize their content into sections; much like dividers are used to partition pages in a large binder
+Workspaces use **tabs** to organize their content into sections; much like dividers are used to partition pages in a large binder.

 The two most common types of tabs on workspaces are [worklists](/docs/worklists/) and [dashboards](/docs/dashboards/).